codecov/codecov-cli/README.md

 The above command will download the latest version of Codecov-cli.
 If you wish to use a specific version, releases can be viewed [here](https://pypi.org/project/codecov-cli/#history).

-Note: If you're installing in a pytest environment, you may need to call `pytest rehash` before the CLI will work.
+Note: If you're installing in a `pyenv` environment, you may need to call `pyenv rehash` before the CLI will work.

 ## As a Binary
 If you would like to use the CLI in an environment that does not have access to Python / PIP, you can install the CLI as a compiled binary.
 Linux and macOS releases can be found [here](https://cli.codecov.io/), along with SHASUMs and signatures for each released version.
 Binary releases are also available via [Github releases](https://github.com/codecov/codecov-cli/releases) on this repository.